-One of my favourite poems is Rumi's 'The Guesthouse', which, for me, is about how one can relate to the unpleasant emotions and experiences.
+One of my favourite poems is Rumi's 'The Guest House' which explore how one can relate to unpleasant emotions and experiences.
 When I first heard the poem I thought it was about accepting difficult aspects of life, but months later I heard it again and noticed the word 'welcome'.
 Welcome the unpleasant emotions as special guests.
 I have had a taxing afternoon trying to deal with computer issues, of which I am pretty ignorant and also impatient!
 So right now, I am feeling frustrated and a bit shaky.
 Let's see.....
 "Welcome Frustration!
 Welcome Annoyance!
 Welcome Shakiness!
 Come in, make yourselves at home, warm your feet by the fire."
 If I do this to try and get the feelings to go way, they stay lurking around me.
-But when I genuinely simply welcome them, show gratitude for their presence - they have given me a focus for writing this after all - I can feel myself gaining some perspective and am less stressed.
+But when I am genuinely embracing emotions, welcoming them, showing gratitude for their presence - they have given me a focus for writing this after all - I can feel myself gaining some perspective and am less stressed.
 Welcoming the unpleasant experiences is a step further than softening resistance to them, it gives me a sense that I am cheerful that they are around, instead of being their victim.
 Pleased to see them as old friends who have come to visit unexpectedly.

 I sometimes actually say the words out loud, "Welcome.....
 Come in.
 Anyone else out there?
 Ah, Anger, Hurt.
 Hello, come in, come and join the others."
 I appreciate this might make me seem a little mad - the bizarreness of talking out loud to my emotions as if they were some sort of live being does often make me laugh a little which also helps relieve my mood.

 You can read more about this approach in my mindfulness blog with suggestions for when we're feeling emotional and don't want to be.